superasperatus/Automated-Placements-Excluder/readme.md

 ## Placements Evaluation criteria

+The whole script is prepared to exclude domains based on the:
+1. Domain Page Rank or
+2. Performance

 Evaluation criteria that define which domains are to be excluded can be found in the `process_api_results.py` file in `extract_domains_to_exclude` method: